radicalembodiment3/radicalembodiment3.github.io/info.md

 - Kragsbjerggaard Vandrerhjem & Hotel
 - DanHostel, at the main train station

+## Getting around in Odense
+The easiest way to get from central Odense to the university campus is to take the tram.
+Find info on the trams [here](https://www.odenseletbane.dk/english/travel-with-the-tram).

 ## Places to eat
 - Storms Pakhus -- a converted warehouse with food stalls and bars